Sourcing Gemstones: Direct From The Mines

 Heliodor is a rarer gemstone and highly sought after; usually saved for fine jewelry.
 As a result, heliodor makes durable jewelry stones and come in sizes large enough for carving.

 Topaz gets much of its popularity from its beautiful colors and as a November birthstone.

-The distinct colors of topaz include rare and valuable yellow, orange, pink, red, purple, and blue, but may best be known for its hardness.
+The distinct colors of topaz include rare and valuable yellow, orange, pink, red, purple, blue, and clear but may best be known for its hardness.
 It registers an 8 on the Mohs hardness scale, which makes it the hardest silicate mineral.